AviatrixSystems/Docs/HowTos/transit_advanced.rst

 The use case is a deployment scenario where on-prem device such as firewall does not support asymmetric routing on two tunnels.
 When Active-Standby mode is enabled, it applies to both BGP and Static Remote Route Based External Device Connections and for each connection, only one tunnel is active in forwarding traffic at any given time.

-This feature can only be applied to non HA remote device in `Multi-cloud transit Step 3 <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#external-device>`_.
+This feature can only be applied to non-HA remote device in the `External Device section <https://docs.aviatrix.com/HowTos/transitvpc_workflow.html#external-device>`_ of the Multi-Cloud Transit Network Workflow document.

-Click the toggle switch to enable Active-Standby mode.
+Click Active-Standby Mode to set it to **Enabled**.

-Preemptive or Non-preemptive Mode
+Preemptive or Non-Preemptive Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you enable Active-Standby mode, you can also select the **Preemptive** or **Non-preemptive** radio buttons to determine the network's behavior when the primary gateway goes down and the network switches to the standby gateway.